When you buy something using the links on our posts, we may earn a small commission at no additional cost to you. Learn more.

-Now this coloring book is a standout.
+Now this Outside the Lines coloring book is a standout.
 No pretty flowers, vines or butterflies for this coloring book.
 If you like contemporary art and out-of-the box stuff, you’ll enjoy the artwork featured in this book.

 One hundred (100) creative masterminds, including animators, video game artists, cartoonists, illustrators, fine artists, graphic artists, musicians, photographers, and street artists collaborated on this book.
 This obviously explains the crazy and imaginative art.

-We love this coloring book!
+We love this Creative Coloring Inspirations book!
 Nurses need inspiring quotes and anecdotes and this coloring book dishes them up on each beautiful page.
 Now this you can definitely hang or tape on a wall at work to help you keep your mojo up.

 15. The Eclectic Owl

 Hmmm… owls seem to be pretty popular, don’t they?
-If you’re a closet owl lover, you’ll love this book and the sequel “More Eclectic Owls“.
+If you’re a closet owl lover, you’ll love this Eclectic Owl Book and the sequel “More Eclectic Owls”.

 16. Fanciful Faces

 Fanciful Faces feature fantasy ladies wreathed in elaborate halos of birds, flowers, feathers, and other geometric shapes and figures.
 Some designs are more abstract than others.